 Yes, thousands of patients worldwide have successfully completed treatment with OIT.
 We have strict protocols to ensure the safety of our patients both in the clinic and at home.
 For OIT dosing in the clinic, patients are closely monitored by our medical team, and we are expertly trained and fully equipped to treat any reactions that may develop.
 For dosing at home, our team is available 24/7 for any pressing questions or concerns.
 We provide training and concise educational materials to patients and their families to identify warning signs for allergic reactions and how to respond to them appropriately.
 There are potential adverse reactions associated with this therapy.
 The most common symptoms include itching of the mouth or throat and abdominal pain․ Severe allergic reactions, including anaphylaxis, can occur.
 Our staff are highly trained and equipped to take care of you in an event of allergic systems reactions.
 The risk of adverse events associated with OIT is outweighed by both the achievement of desensitization and the reduced risk of a severe allergic reaction by accidental exposure.
 Successful completion of OIT helps alleviate the stress and anxiety families experience surrounding food allergies.

-Yes, patients can undergo OIT for multiple food allergies simultaneously.
-Our expert medical team thoroughly evaluates patients to determine if they are a good fit for multiple-food OIT.
+At the current moment patients can undergo OIT for single food allergy desensitization.
+However, we look forward to implementing multiple food allergies simultaneously in the near future.
+Our expert medical team thoroughly evaluates patients to determine if they are a good fit for single-food OIT.

 Xolair is currently FDA-approved to treat allergic asthma in individuals of at least six years of age and chronic urticaria (hives) in individuals of at least 12 years of age, and nasal polyposis for patients 18 years of age and older.
 Recently, the FDA has approved Xolair to serve as monotherapy for food allergies, and thus may be covered by your insurance.

-Oral Immunotherapy is currently considered "off-label" and are not covered by insurances.
+While evidence is based on a meta analyasis of the literature, Oral Immunotherapy is currently considered "off-label" and is not covered by insurances.
 It will be an out-of-pocket expense.

 Currently, there are other biologics being reviewed for use to pre-treat Oral Immunotherapy and we will be following closely for when they are approved.